 - Investigate causes of signs and symptoms.
 Those signs and symptoms can include blood in the urine, incontinence, overactive bladder, and painful urination.
 Cystoscopy can also help determine the cause of frequent urinary tract infections.
 However, cystoscopy generally isn’t done while you have an active urinary tract infection

 - Diagnose bladder diseases and conditions.
 Examples include bladder cancer, bladder stones, and bladder inflammation (cystitis).

 - Treat bladder diseases and conditions.
 Special tools can be passed through the cystoscope to treat certain conditions.
-For example, very small bladder tumors might be removed during cystoscopy.
+For example, very small bladder tumours might be removed during cystoscopy

 - Diagnose an enlarged prostate.
 Cystoscopy can reveal a narrowing of the urethra where it passes through the prostate gland, indicating an enlarged prostate (benign prostatic hyperplasia).

 If your urologist has prescribed a cystoscopy procedure, here is how you must prepare for the procedure: